Have you thought about extending your self-publishing to make money writing by becoming a self-employed blogger?

 A quick Google search will result in hundreds of ideas and ways to earn a steady and reliable income from a well-designed and content-rich blog and turn it into a full-time job.

-Both are hard work and time intensive, but as a writer, you know this is the case in any writing endeavour.
+Both are hard work and time-intensive.
+But as a writer, you know this is the case in any writing endeavor.

-Both forms of publishing need at least a modest investment in the tools and services you will need to succeed.
+All forms of publishing need a modest investment in the tools and services you will need to succeed.